siyangsun/courtyard/content/observations on skin highlights.md

 ---
-title: "Observations on skin highlights"
+title: Observations on skin highlights
 tags:
-- room
   - drawing
 ---

 Understanding how direct sunlight interacts with skin to add it to the [[visual library]]